You can’t fix what you can’t measure. (You can’t bill for it very well, either.)

 The 9 best time tracking software for employees

 Looking for the perfect time-tracking software solution for your agency and your creative workflows?
-We’ve gathered nine of the best solutions on the market — and we’re sharing our thoughts on each one below.
+I’ve gathered nine of the best solutions on the market — and have shared my thoughts on each one below.

 1) Teamwork.com